faizanparabtani/GithubAutomation/README.md

 You will be prompted to enter a Repository name.
 This Repository name will be same on your local machine as well as Github.

+The webscraper script will login for you with the creedentials provided.
+It will create a new Repository.

+The shell script again will connect the local repository to the Github Repository.

 Sit back and within 10 seconds you will be having an online Github Repository connected to your system.